College of Applied Health Sciences

 Degree Programs

 The College of Applied Health Sciences houses both traditional undergraduate BS programs as well as professional BS programs.
 Students can pursue an undergraduate professional course of study in the Health Information Management program.
-The undergraduate professional course of study is arranged in two phases: completion of preprofessional course work and two years of professional course work at UIC leading to professional baccalaureate degrees in health information management or nutrition.
+The undergraduate professional course of study is arranged in two phases: completion of preprofessional coursework and two years of professional coursework at UIC leading to professional baccalaureate degrees in health information management.
 Prerequisite courses equivalent to those offered by the University of Illinois Chicago may be completed at any accredited college or university.
 The college’s professional programs coordinate classroom instruction with clinical experience in a variety of healthcare facilities in Chicago and surrounding areas throughout the two years of the program.
-The two-year, campus-based professional programs begin with the fall semester of each academic year.
+The two-year, campus-based professional program begins in the fall semester of each academic year.
 Completion of professional program graduation requirements culminating in a baccalaureate degree qualifies the graduate to take the appropriate national certification examinations.
 Information about the examinations will be provided by the academic program during matriculation.
 Professional certification is necessary and in most cases mandatory for practice.
 A Health Information Management online degree completion program is also available for students who have successfully completed the program prerequisites and earned an associate's degree in a healthcare discipline, information technology, or business.

 Traditional BS programs are offered in Disability and Human Development, Kinesiology, Nutrition Science, and Rehabilitation Sciences, and students are admitted to these programs at the freshman and transfer levels.
 The BS in Disability and Human Development, BS in Health Information Management, BS in Kinesiology, BS in Nutrition, and BS in Rehabilitation Sciences degrees are awarded.
 The Disability and Human Development, online Health Information Management, Kinesiology, Nutrition Science, and Rehabilitation Sciences programs admit students for the fall and spring terms.
-The on-campus Health Information Management program admits students for the fall term only.
+Students may only begin their professional coursework for the on-campus Health Information Management program in the fall term.
 The Kinesiology program helps prepare students for professional studies at the graduate level in areas such as physical therapy, nutrition, medicine, dentistry, and nursing, or direct entry into careers in the health and fitness industries.
 The program encourages undergraduate participation in research; there are ample opportunities for undergraduates to become engaged in exciting research projects in state-of-the-art laboratories that are under the direction of world-class scientists.
 The Nutrition Science program is an accredited “Didactic Program in Dietetics,” enabling graduates to apply for a dietetic internship at sites approved by the American Dietetic Association.
 The BS in Disability and Human Development offers a comprehensive curriculum that fosters understandings of disability as a social, political, historical, cultural, and environmental phenomenon, not just a medical or biological condition.
 The BS in Rehabilitation Sciences is an interdisciplinary social science degree offered through the College of Applied Health Sciences that is a unique integration of the research and educational expertise of all of the college’s departments.

-The professional occupational therapy program is offered at the master’s (MS in Occupational Therapy) and doctoral (OTD, Doctor of Occupational Therapy) levels.
+The professional occupational therapy program is offered at the doctoral (OTD, Doctor of Occupational Therapy) level.
 The professional physical therapy entry-level program is offered through the Doctor of Physical Therapy (DPT) program.
 For more information about these programs, contact the Department of Occupational Therapy at (312) 996-6901 or the Department of Physical Therapy at (312) 996-1501 or visit the college website.

 Students planning to pursue a professional degree in Occupational Therapy or Physical Therapy should consult the Preprofessional Studies section of the catalog for information on recommended courses.